 Cablevision began Voom to bolster its HD programming in anticipation of the government-mandated switch to high- definition service to U.S. homes.

-Dish, trying to gain a competitive advantage over DirecTV (DTV), struck the 15-year deal in 2005 to carry Voom and took a 20 percent stake in it.
+Dish, trying to gain a competitive advantage over DirecTV (DTV:US), struck the 15-year deal in 2005 to carry Voom and took a 20 percent stake in it.

 The trial will revolve around the Voom contract and whether Cablevision spent enough money on the service after Dish agreed to carry the programming.